Types of Shiplap Cladding Finishes

 Rough Sawn Shiplap

-These shiplap boards are great when you want a rustic reclaimed look.
+These shiplap boards are great when you want a rustic or industrial look or want to add texture to a minimalist style.
 This style of board comes in a natural/unfinished option, allowing you to pick your own color, or prefinished with a custom coat of paint.
 View our Rustic Collection shiplap to see all the color options.

 Charred Wood Shiplap